k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/v0-0-01-dir/github-dir/application-repository-dir/backend-microservice-dir/README.md

 * **rep:** Indicates that this component is a repository, a collection of files and directories that store the backend microservice's code, configuration, and other resources.
 * **sd2:** Identifies the operational environment, `sd2` for Sambar development environment.
 * **dgo:** Indicates the cloud provider, DigitalOcean, where the backend microservice is deployed.

+<h1 id="Microservice-Types">Microservice Types</h1>

+For a detailed breakdown of the microservice types and their functions in the Sambar/LeBar/k8or web applications, refer to the comprehensive catalog linked **[here](https://github.com/k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/tree/k8or-dev/v0-0-01-dir/microservice-standard-dir/microservice-type-dir)**.

 ---